LANDSCAPES AND STREET PHOTOS

 Familiarise yourself with the location.
 Find out where the sun rises and sets.
 Find out if anything is happening that you will want to photograph (performances, speakers, fireworks, opening ceremony).

-Check if you need talent releases or if there is signage at the event informing people they may be photographed.
+If you want to use any photos for a commercial purpose you will need Talent Releases.
 Even if you don't need permission, it's nice to let people know if they are the focus of a photo.
 Particularly important to check if the photo can be used if there are recognisable children in it.
 Talent Releases are available via App and stock photo agencies.

 If you have the opportunity, visit the location before your shoot to look at where you can photograph and what the sun will be doing.